oddbird/oddsite/content/work/coachhub.rst

   - User Experience Design
   - WCAG & HIPPA Compliant
 brag: |
-  We help health-coaching experts at ORCAS develop their unique web platform – now used by the **US Military**,
+  We helped health-coaching experts at ORCAS develop a web platform – now used by the **US Military**,
   **Coast Guard**,
   and **National Institutes of Health** –